 The UE shall apply the signalled Timing Advance value to the transmission timing at subframe n+12, where subframe n is the last subframe in the repetition period of NPDSCH in which the timing advance command is received by the UE.

-The UE shall adjust the timing of its transmission with a relative accuracy better than or equal to ±(13.33+TT) × TS seconds to the signalled timing advance value compared to the timing of preceding uplink transmission.
+The UE shall adjust the timing of its transmission with a relative accuracy better than or equal to ±13.83 × TS seconds to the signalled timing advance value compared to the timing of preceding uplink transmission.
 This requirement includes test tolerances.

 For the test to pass, the total number of successful tests shall be more than 90% of the cases with a confidence level of 95%.